chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### Evaluating PureScript's Documentation

-Below, we tagged each documentation effort with its documentation type (if yours isn't listed, notify us).
+Below, we tagged each documentation effort with its documentation type (if yours isn't listed or is incorrect, notify us).
 By looking at what exists, we can see that the following types of documentation are lacking:
 - Hooks
 - How-To Guides
 - Explanations